Family loses toy elephant with son’s ashes during Disney World vacation

 “I never in a million years would’ve thought that struggling with grief would have impaired my memory enough to forget him somewhere, and I tried very hard to make sure he was always in a bag or in my arms so this didn’t happen,” she said.

-Atkinson told 8 On Your Side that anyone with information on the elephant’s whereabouts can message her on Facebook.
+Atkinson told Nexstar’s WFLA that anyone with information on the elephant’s whereabouts can message her on Facebook.